junguler/_image-manipulation/Primitive/README.md

 https://user-images.githubusercontent.com/59083599/135552217-73a915dc-2f80-46ab-830d-47f718613610.mp4

 ## windows bat file and linux bash script
-there is also [my repo](https://github.com/junguler/easy-primitive-batch) with easy to use bat and scripts to make life easier for batch proccessing
+there is also [my repo](https://github.com/junguler/easy-primitive-batch) with easy to use bat and scripts to make life easier for batch processing